 The first time I looked at the 485° menu I was amazed by the innovative combinations of toppings of the pizzas.
 Taking the first bite, I realized they were also high quality.

-While many pizza places take everything from cans and you don’t even know if the cheese is real, it’s different with 485°: Provolone cheese, smoked mozzarella, pears, marinated dates and goat salami are only some of the options. €7 – €14 for a pizza is absolutely worth it.
+While many pizza places take everything from cans and you don’t even know if the cheese is made out of milk, it’s different with 485°: Provolone cheese, smoked mozzarella, pears, marinated dates and goat salami are only some of the options. €7 – €14 for a pizza is absolutely worth it.
+They also offer interesting alternatives for vegetarians including Guacamole, lentils and pumpkin.

 As the “Verace Pizza Napoletana” (Real Pizza from Naples) demands, the pizzas are made in a big oven at 485° and it takes only 60 seconds to give the dough its dark crust and melt the cheeses.
 You can see the oven behind the bar right when you enter.